How to Improve your Joomla Speed

 Add .htaccess Optimization Rules

-Htaccess files handles the way your webservers process your site.
+Htaccess files handle the way your webservers process your site.
 There are few rules you can add at the end of the .htaccess file that will improve the performance of your Joomla site:

 - ETag - tells browsers when one image has already been downloaded and can be fetched from the local browser cache instead from the server